shuang26/tp/docs/UserGuide.md

 2. Download your `carebook.jar` file with the latest release [here](https://github.com/AY2425S2-CS2103T-T11-2/tp/releases/tag/v1.4).
 Scroll down all the way until you see **Assets** and click on `carebook.jar` to install.

-3. Move the `.jar` file to the folder you want to use as the home folder for your CareBook
+3. Move the `.jar` file to the folder you want to use as the home folder for your CareBook.

 4. Open a command terminal, `cd` into the folder you placed your .jar file and type `java -jar carebook.jar` and press enter to run CareBook application.
 Here are detailed information as to how to change directory in [Windows](https://www.youtube.com/watch?v=BfXh11ryBJg) and [MacOS](https://www.youtube.com/watch?v=VRFcEMPES7U).